Navigation: Home > Technical Drawings > CAC Wirraway

 Comments: This drawing shows details for a Wirraway Mk II (produced under contract CA-5), in the markings of A20-103 (the aircraft now held at the Australian War Memorial collection).

-• The engine cowl is drawn too long by 10.5"
+• Most noticeably, the engine cowl is drawn too long by 10.5"

 • The wing is drawn around 3.5" lower than it's actual location